-The aim of the IMMA Code of Conduct is to set out the basic, minimum standards, which the Intl.
-META-Medicine Association (IMMA) expects its members and certified META-Health Professional to maintain.
+The aim of the MHI Code of Practice is to set out the basic, minimum standards, which META-Health International (MHI) expects its certified META-Health Professionals to maintain.

 - Relationship with the client